Holidays for children and young people with SEND

 Where appropriate, one of our apartments can be offered to families who have lost a child and feel the need for a break, either alone or with other family members.

 The only charge being a nominal application fee of £125, which is the total charge per week within the Daisy Chain Project.

-See the website for more information and contact email@example.com to book and check the price which may occasionally increase.
+Call the Kensington Foundation on 01253 761444 for more information or contact email@example.com to book and check prices.